nitin252000/nitin252000/README.md

 - 👋 Hi, I’m @nitin kumar Singh
-- 👀 I’m interested in Data Science,Machine learning And Problem solving
+- 👀 I’m interested in Data Science,Machine learning,Development And Problem solving
 - 🌱 I’m currently learning new technologies.
 - 💞️ I’m looking to collaborate on Project Guidance
 - 📫 How to reach me ...